 Its nine-part ‘Future Proof’ webinar series aims to provide women with the practical skills and inspiration to help them manage their finances during the recession.
 The series will be delivered by expert speakers and will be curated and managed by the Future Women team.

-Future Women will also produce three short books, which will be released in 2021.
-Three female journalists will be employed to research and write the books.
-The books will examine how the pandemic has affected women’s work and finances, romantic and personal relationships, and their physical and mental health.
+Future Women will also produce a book, which will be released in 2021.
+Three female journalists will be employed to research and write the book.
+The book will examine how the pandemic has affected women’s work and finances, romantic and personal relationships, and their physical and mental health.

 Judith Neilson Institute Executive Director Mark Ryan said both projects were a great opportunity for talented journalists to produce quality and meaningful work at a time when newsrooms generally were challenged.